aoliver44/taxaHFE/README.md

 ------------------------------
 ## **TaxaHFE-ML**

 If your ultimate goal is to use TaxaHFE as a feature engineering step in a machine learning pipeline, and you want to see what features are driving a model, we designed ```taxaHFE-ML``` for you. ```taxaHFE-ML``` splits data (using a train-test split) ahead of ```taxaHFE```, and runs the core hierarchical feature engineering on just the training data.
 The features selected here are also selected from the test data (though there instances when we drop features in test that are in the training data - mainly due to abundance and prevalence filters).
 Next they are put through a machine learning pipeline, called ```dietML```, which is a pipeline leveraging [Tidymodels](https://www.tidymodels.org/).
-This process substantially reduces data leakage.
+This process helps to reduce data leakage.
 Small datasets will likely struggle to produce ML models with skill, or find meaningful features.
 This is not necessarily a problem with ```taxaHFE-ML``` but rather a general problem of using too small of data for machine learning.

 ```taxaHFE-ML``` requires slightly different use: